 Prospective employees should complement an organisation’s culture and there should be an immediate feeling from HR that the interviewee matches with the organization’s culture.

 Once employees are hired, human resources also have a key role in making sure new employees remain on board by safeguarding organizational culture.
 Human resources have a unique position within organizations because they are the mediators between an organization’s stakeholders, its business objectives, and employees.

 By inhabiting such a position, human resources can make certain that the direction and strategy set by stakeholders fits with the culture of the organization.
 In this way, human resources adds value by helping organizations to avoid any potentially damaging rifts that could jeopardize their culture.

 Communication of values

-2. Appreciation from the organisation
+2. Appreciation from the organization

 Building a culture of praise and recognition

 HR can build a culture of praise and recognition.
-Ideally, employees not only receive appreciation from managers, but also colleagues.
+Ideally, employees not only receive appreciation from managers but also colleagues.
 Encouraging employees to do so and creating an environment where praise is well received has a tremendous positive impact.